 Still, it happens.

-But a simple shift to assessment for learning can quickly modernize the instruction any classroom.
-Here, the change goes from exams which are evaluative to those that are reflective of both process and understanding.
+But a simple shift to assessment for learning can quickly modernize the instruction in any classroom.
+Here, the change goes from exams that are evaluative to those that are reflective of both process and understanding.

 The benefit of assessments for learning isn’t merely a more clear picture of understanding; Used properly, it can also inform the rest of the learning process, from curriculum mapping (what do we learn when?) to instruction (how will it be learned?) to assessment design (how should future learning ideally be measured?)